music-match/music-match.github.io/index.md

 User profiles are displayed on cards that contain the following information:
 - Name
-- Email address
+- Email Address
 - Goals
 - Music Interests
-- Profile picture
+- Profile Picture
 - "View Profile" button

 The "View Profile" button takes the user to the profile page of the card it was clicked on.
 This page is similar to the [My Profile](#profile-page) page except that the user cannot edit or delete the profile if they are not the owner.